WU

 Is Western Union stock a buy?

-At 4.8x forward earnings and roughly 10x free cash flow against a $2.88 billion market cap, WU appears statistically cheap.
-However, flat-to-negative revenue growth of -0.1% and a sell-side consensus implying only 3% upside suggest the discount is already priced in.
-As detailed in this report, two consecutive 424B5 filings and a stablecoin plan not yet confirmed by SEC filing introduce additional variables before the bull case can stand.
+At 4.8x forward earnings and roughly 10x free cash flow against a $2.88 billion market cap, WU looks cheap by the numbers.
+But flat-to-negative revenue growth of -0.1% and a sell-side consensus implying only 3% upside suggest the valuation reflects the business accurately.
+Two consecutive 424B5 filings and a stablecoin plan not yet confirmed in an SEC filing add variables the bull case has to account for.

 What is Western Union's stablecoin plan?

-Per Yahoo Finance reporting, Western Union announced a Solana-based stablecoin initiative targeting a May 2026 launch, cited alongside Q1 2026 earnings results as altering the investment narrative.
-As of publication, the announcement had not been corroborated by a contemporaneous SEC filing per the filing evidence reviewed in this report.
+Per Yahoo Finance reporting, Western Union announced a Solana-based stablecoin initiative targeting a May 2026 launch, timed alongside its Q1 2026 earnings release.
+As of publication, the announcement had not been corroborated by a contemporaneous SEC filing.

 What are Western Union's April 2026 SEC filings?

-Western Union filed 424B5 prospectus supplements on April 30 and May 1, 2026, two consecutive days in the same week as its Q1 earnings 8-K. A 424B5 activates a pre-existing shelf registration to sell securities, but the security type and offering size are not disclosed in filing headers.
-Both documents require reading to understand the capital structure implication, as analyzed above.
+Western Union filed 424B5 prospectus supplements on April 30 and May 1, 2026 — two consecutive days in the same week as its Q1 earnings 8-K. A 424B5 activates a pre-existing shelf registration to sell securities.
+The security type and offering size are not disclosed in filing headers.
+Both documents require reading to assess the capital structure impact.

 Did Western Union beat Q1 2026 earnings?